University of California, Los Angeles (UCLA)

 University of California Berkeley School of Public Health

-Dr. Hubbard is a Professor of Biostatistics, Co-Director of the Biomedical Big Data pre-doctoral (T32) training program, co-Director of the Center of Targeted Learning, Director of the computational biology Core E of the SuperFund Center at University of California, Berkeley (NIH/EPA), and is a consulting statistician on multiple federally funded and foundation projects.
-He has worked on a diverse range of projects, but most of his work has focused on semi-parametric estimation in high- dimensional data.
-His current methods-research focuses on precision medicine, variable importance, statistical inference for data-adaptive parameters, and statistical software implementing targeted machine learning methods, including a significant body of work applying machine learning in the study of acute trauma.
-Research interests: Causal Inference, Machine learning.
+Dr. Hubbard is a Professor of Biostatistics, co-director of the Biomedical Big Data pre-doctoral (T32) training program and of the Center of Targeted Learning, Director of the computational biology Core E of the SuperFund Center at University of California, Berkeley (NIH/EPA), and consulting statistician on multiple federally funded and foundation projects.
+He has worked on a diverse range of projects, but most of his work has focused on semi-parametric estimation in high-dimensional data.

 Maya Petersen, PhD